Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Yes.
 My role is actually "project launch strategist"—I just make decisions based on the team's needs.

 I am just executing what they want to do.
 I am not the kind of "operator" who sits behind the scenes calculating how much I can earn; that is not my position at all.
 My goal has always been to make these projects interact, grow stronger, and ultimately form real utility.
-That is why I started doing these things in the first place.
+That is the reason I started doing these things.

 I am just an executor and have no say in many matters.